JeremiahZhang/brain-dishes/README.md

 # Brain Dishes

-Your stomach needs food, also your brain.
+Your stomach needs food, so does your brain.

 To be more intelligent day dy day, step by step.